LoveSolaristics/quizapp/README.md

 # Todo List

-Build a realtime Quiz App from scratch with Flutter & Firebase.
+Build a realtime Todo List App from scratch with Flutter & Firebase.

 ## Getting Started